agarwalakash/railschallenge-city-watch/README.md

 automated scoring side!

 The [mailing list][3] the senior developer referenced is a real mailing list.
-When you run into questions or want clarification on portion of the challenge, feel free to email there first.
+When you run into questions or want clarification on a portion of the challenge, feel free to email there first.
 Someone from the **rails**challenge team will respond, acting as the (hopefully helpful) senior engineer in the scenario.